d13r/laravel-breadcrumbs/README.md

 ### Defining breadcrumbs in a different file

-If you don't want to use `routes/breadcrumbs.php` (or `app/Http/breadcrumbs.php` in Laravel 5.2 and below), you can create a custom service provider to use instead of `DaveJamesMiller\Breadcrumbs\ServiceProvider` and override the `registerBreadcrumbs()` method:
+If you don't want to use `routes/breadcrumbs.php`, you can create a custom service provider to use instead of `DaveJamesMiller\Breadcrumbs\ServiceProvider` and override the `registerBreadcrumbs()` method:

 ```php
 <?php